 Is it safe?

 Completely!
-Our event partners, Over the Edge (OTE), supply the equipment and expertise for the Habitat Challenge; their technical staff are highly trained, certified industrial ropes specialists.
+Our event partners, Over the Edge (OTE), supply the equipment and expertise for this rappel event; their technical staff are highly trained, certified industrial ropes specialists.
 Each event site has a comprehensive Site Inspection & Safety Plan prepared by one of OTE’s senior technical staff.
-This is Habitat’s fourth year rappelling off the Hotel Murano and the OTE technical staff is very familiar (and comfortable) with the building.
+This is Habitat’s second year rappelling off the Bank of America building and the OTE technical staff is very familiar (and comfortable) with it.
 Globally, OTE has a history of over 64,000 descents at 362 buildings with no safety incidents.

 How does it work?

 Over the Edge uses a unique two-rope system of rigging and harnesses, very similar to that of professional window washers.
 As an Edger, you will wear a full-body harness and use an industrial descender.
 Getting your weight off the roof and into the harness is the hardest part for most people.
 Once you’re over the edge of the roof, you can breathe easy, knowing that the technicians above and below are there to help and can give you directions over the walkie-talkie attached to your harness.
 Pulling a handle makes you go down; letting go makes you stop.
 To a certain extent, you can control your speed.
 Should you go too fast, or should the equipment fail, the back-up device will engage.
 You can stop to rest, or switch hands, if you need a break.
 If you find yourself unable to finish your rappel on your own, a technician can lower you to the ground.
 Once you’re within 20 feet of the ground, an Over the Edge staff member will assist your landing.

 Where does all the raised money go?